xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ```

 For me, the most important fields in `Header` are `phoff` and `phentsize`,
-since we can use these to index into the binary to locate the program headers.
+since we can use these to index into the binary to locate the program headers (`Phdr`).

 ```rust
 /// Phdr, equivalent to Elf32_Phdr, see: https://gabi.xinuos.com/elf/07-pheader.html